 We chat to Charlotte from Rugbytots Lincolnshire, who tells us about why your child will love taking part in their classes…

-Firstly, I would like to say HUGE thank you to all parents and children who attended Rugbytots after my launch in September for their continued support – they truly are amazing…and to anyone else that has helped spread the word and supported us!
+Firstly, I would like to say a HUGE thank you to all parents and children who attend our Rugbytots classes for their continued support – they truly are amazing…and to anyone else that has helped spread the word and supported us!
+We have now reached our first year of bringing Rugbytots into Lincolnshire- although we could have chosen an easier year, we have loved every minute of it – filled with joy big smiles and lots of fun!

-Launching in September 2020 was so special to me as I had dreamed of managing my own franchise since starting work with Rugbytots in the North East.
-The launch felt incredible, the children and parents are all so lovely!!
+Launching in September 2020 was so special to me as I had dreamed of managing my own franchise since starting work with Rugbytots in the North East in 2016.

 Rugbytots – the background